-Austria has moderate restrictions for travel.
-Most visitors from French Polynesia need to provide a negative COVID-19 test result to enter Austria.
-You are required to have mandatory quarantine.
-Find travel restrictions, quarantine and entry requirements to travel Austria.
+Laos has major restrictions for travel.
+Most visitors from French Polynesia will not be allowed to travel to Laos.
+Find travel restrictions, quarantine and entry requirements to travel Laos.

 No one has added any tips.
 Do you want to help?

-Do french polynesian citizens need a visa to go to Austria?
+Do french polynesian citizens need a visa to go to Laos?

-No, visa is not required for French Polynesian citizens.
-You can get visa details, documents required, official website and other details for Austria visa but if you still have question which are unanswered then you can discuss with the community
+Yes, visa is required for French Polynesian citizens.
+You can get visa details, documents required, official website and other details for Laos visa but if you still have question which are unanswered then you can discuss with the community

 Frequently Asked Questions